HITECHCRIME/HC_SG241_Raised_In_The_Cold/README.md

 ## Lyrics

 ```
 raised in the cold
-you know i sold my soul
+you know i sold my soul (aaaaaaaaah scream)
 pinned to the cross
-i spill my only words
+i spill my only words to date
+it's death i date

+follow me to the light
 never enough of open doors
 i reach for the handles torn
 will there be some _____- to grasp